 If your $500,000 target home appreciates by 2%, your $100,000 salary must appreciate by 10% to just stay even.
-Given that most people aren’t seeing steady 10% annual raises, it’s no wonder why it’s become difficult to get ahead of the home buying curve.
+Given that most people aren’t seeing steady 10% annual raises, it’s hard to keep up with home prices.
 As a result, home savers try to take on more risk or save a larger percentage of their income.

-If you have some gains from the stock market, do your best to regularly convert some of the “funny money” into real assets like real estate.
+If you have some gains from the stock market, regularly convert some of the “funny money” into real assets.
 I know too many people in 2000 and 2008 who lost almost all their gains if not everything.

 The eFunds solution is smart because your investment is perfectly correlated with what you care about.
 Currently, Fundrise has two eFunds, one in Washington D.C. and one in Los Angeles with more to come if everything works well.
 On the respective pages, you’ll see their general arguments for why investing in D.C. or LA is a good idea.

-One thing I think could be very interesting is investing the minimum amount it takes to have the optionality to buy a house you want.
+Investing the minimum amount it takes to have the optionality to buy a house is one option.
 For example, let’s say you discover that the LA eFund acquired land in a location you like to build a model home that suits your needs.
 Further, the eFund still hasn’t reached its $50 million cap.

 Wouldn’t it be nice if you could invest just $1,000 to reserve a spot on the purchase list when the project is done a couple years from now?
 We’ve talked about the importance of predicting the future to get rich.
-Investing just $1,000 for the option of buying in an area that might turn hot seems very attractive.
+Investing just $1,000 in one of the Fundrise eFunds for the option of buying in an area that might turn hot seems very attractive.

 Fundrise Overall Performance

-In 2018, Fundrise returned 9.11% net of fees, a significant 14% outperformance over the Vanguard Total Stock Market ETF, and a 15% outperformance versus the Vanguard Real Estate ETF.
+In 2018, Fundrise returned 9.11% net of fees.
+This is a significant 14% outperformance over the Vanguard Total Stock Market ETF.
+This is also a 15% outperformance versus the Vanguard Real Estate ETF.

 Fundrise also outperformed the S&P 500 index in 2018, which was down 6.4%.
-All-in, Fundrise had a banner year, and they’ve once again shown the power of their platform as they carefully vet only the best deals with rigorous underwriting standards for investors to consider.
+All-in, Fundrise had a banner year.
+They’ve once again shown the power of their platform as they carefully vet only the best deals with rigorous underwriting standards for investors to consider.